 Hiking in the Dolomites or a road trip to Corsica?
 That was my dilemma while I had to choose the destination and the travel style for my birthday trip.
 I never get tired of the mountains, and I like traveling by public transportation.
 Indeed, I gave up having a car years ago.
 However, I was keen to make a road trip again, as I did in Northern Ireland along the scenic Causeway Coastal Route.
 It felt good being free to stop wherever I felt like and to stay at a place as long as I wished.

 Don’t get me wrong.
-I still love mingling with locals on the bus, the train or the boat, especially in faraway countries with a totally different culture.
-However, truth is that in some places getting around by public transportation means seeing very little and hiring a car is almost paramount
+I still love mingling with locals on the bus, the train or the boat, especially in faraway countries with a different culture.
+However, the truth is that in some places getting around by public transportation means seeing very little and hiring a car is almost paramount

 So I decided.
-I would go on a Corsica road trip.
+I would go back to Corsica, on a solo road trip.

-I had visited Corsica several times before, but it was a few years I hadn’t been back and was keen to set foot again in one of my favorite spots in the Mediterranean.
-It was the perfect destination for a road trip to explore the hidden corners of the island I hadn’t visited before.
+I visited Corsica several times previously, but I hadn’t been back for a few years.
+Being one of my favorite spots in the Mediterranean, I was keen to rediscover Corsica on a road trip.
+Indeed, it was exciting to explore the hidden corners of the island I hadn’t visited before.

 If you wonder why Corsica holidays are always a good idea, no matter how many times you have visited, let me tell you that it’s hard not to fall in love with Corsica because the island has it all (or almost).
 Breathtaking beaches with crystal-clear water, jaw-dropping mountain sceneries, delightful small villages where time seems to have stopped, beautiful forests and rivers, all in an area of about 8,800 sqm.